yaver_auth_link_start

 Attacks that exploit this kind of access

 Connect an ADDITIONAL OAuth provider to the currently signed-in account — e.g., user signed up with Apple but wants to also sign in with GitHub, GitLab, Google, or Microsoft.
 Returns {url, qr_ascii, link_token, expires_at_ms}.
 Render the URL + QR; the user opens it, signs in with that provider, and Yaver binds the provider to the existing account.
 Call yaver_auth_link_wait afterwards to confirm.
-It is categorised as a Execute tool in the Yaver MCP Server, which means it can trigger actions or run processes.
-Use rate limits and argument validation.
+It is categorised as a Write tool in the Yaver MCP Server, which means it can create or modify data.
+Consider rate limits to prevent runaway writes.

 yaver_auth_link_start accepts 1 parameter: provider.
 Required: provider.
 The full parameter table on this page comes from the server's own tool schema.